 2. Ease of Data Transfer: Hopefully your institution will never need to utilize a disaster recovery backup, whether on-premises or cloud-based.
 If the need does arise, cloud recovery offers a secure, encrypted and fast backup option.
 And because most cloud backups are managed by a third-party provider, a cloud hosting environment is generated quicker than most on-premise solutions.
 In addition, most cloud recovery solutions offer a simple means of switching data back to your main datacenter once a disaster has lifted.

-3. A Deep Bench: Many financial institutions don’t have the luxury of a deep bench of internal staff members dedicated to executing a disaster recovery plan.
+3. A Deep Bench of Expertise: Many financial institutions don’t have the luxury of a deep bench of internal staff members dedicated to executing a disaster recovery plan.
 And while large-scale disasters are rare, even the occasional server malfunction or hardware issue can put undue strain on your employees.
 Gaining the help of an experienced vendor that provides cloud disaster recovery as a service can take the burden off your staff by summoning a data recovery dream team on demand.

 4. Cost Efficiency: For community banks and credit unions, the upfront costs associated with on-premises disaster recovery infrastructure can be massive.
 Using a cloud recovery solution can decrease overall costs because vendors usually charge a small retainer for access to the service, meaning that the institution only incurs additional cost when the cloud recovery system is put into production.